Definition of Tactical,

 Next Steps: From a Tactical to a Strategic QA Framework

 In the Voxpro case study example, we learn how flexible, medium-term business goals lead to greater client retention and higher CSAT scores while improving employee turnover.
 Pockets of value are uncovered by identifying knowledge gaps and taking action to improve communications.
-Even QA processes begin to be less cumbersome as metrics shift to a call centre agent self-scoring process.
+Even QA processes begin to be less cumbersome as metrics shift to a call center agent self-scoring process.

 Evolving from a catch-as-catch-can approach within an operational framework of process and workflows, heading to a more tactically-influenced mindset, opens significant opportunities for continued growth through a strategic framework which is the next topic in this blog series.